intel/llvm/mlir-sycl/doc/design/SYCLKernelSubmissionRepresentation.md

-As an intermediate step to raising `set_kernel`, the SYCL dialect also defines the [`sycl.host.get_kernel`](#syclhostget_kernel-syclsyclhostgetkernelop) operation, which replaces `llvm.mlir.addressof` operations that reference a `gpu.func` with the `kernel` attribute.
+As an intermediate step to raising `set_kernel`, the SYCL dialect also defines the [`sycl.host.get_kernel`](#syclhostget_kernel-syclsyclhostgetkernelop) operation.
+It replaces `llvm.mlir.addressof` operations of string constants containing a kernel function name, and introduces an actual symbol reference to the corresponding `gpu.func`.

 ### Raising `schedule_kernel`